-- 1. Type disk in the taskbar search box, and then select Free up disk space by deleting unnecessary files or Uninstall apps to free up disk space. - 2.
+- 1. Type disk in the taskbar search box, and then select Disk Cleanup. - 2.
 Follow the on-screen instructions.

 Using HP 3D DriveGuard (select products only)

 HP 3D DriveGuard protects a hard drive by parking the drive and halting data requests under either of the following conditions: